augchan42/augchan42.github.io/_posts/2025-08-02-configuring-browser-tools-mcp-claude-code.md

 This output shows that the MCP server is:

 1. **Performing server discovery** - scanning localhost on ports 3025-3035
-2. **Finding the browser tools server** - successfully connecting to the HTTP server at `127.0.0.1:3025`
+2. **Finding the Node.js middleware server** - successfully connecting to the HTTP server at `127.0.0.1:3025`
 3. **Ready for MCP communication** - waiting for protocol messages via stdin/stdout

-The "hang" at the end is expected - the server is waiting for MCP protocol input.
+The "hang" at the end is expected - the MCP server is waiting for MCP protocol input.
 You can safely terminate this process with Ctrl+C once you've confirmed it's working.

+**Important:** The MCP server needs the Node.js middleware server (`browser-tools-server`) to be running first, as it acts as the bridge between the MCP server and the Chrome extension.

 If you see error messages or the server exits immediately, there might be an issue with the installation or dependencies.
 In that case, ensure you have Node.js installed and try reinstalling the package.